srajeev234/ece5831-2024-final-project/README.md

 - NumPy, Pandas, Pickle

 ### Setup Instructions
-1. Clone the repository:
+1. Clone the repository
+2. Please download tokenizer.pkl and glove.6B.200d.txt from the google drive in the project zip folder

-2. Run the Flask application:
+3. Run the Flask application:
     ```bash
     python app.py
     ```
-3. Open your browser and go to:
+4. Open your browser and go to:
     ```
     http://127.0.0.1:5000/
     ```
-4. Upload an image and view the generated caption.
+5. Upload an image and view the generated caption.

 ---